• Public Policy

 Can be any MSW course or outside course addressing economic or racial disparities, gender justice and women’s rights, economic development, criminal justice, or social action/community organizing

-Field Education 3 Required SW 402A, SW 402B, SW 402C
+Practicum 3 Required SW 402A, SW 402B, SW 402C, SW 405

 * Not all choices will be offered each year

-Plan of Study (Part-time)
+Plan of Study (3-year Option)

-A 3-year part-time program is available for students interested in the Child and Family Well-Being Area of Concentration.
-Students in this program will take classes in the mornings and work with their field agencies to complete their required internship hours over the course of their academic program.
+A 3-year program option is available for students interested in the Child and Family Well-Being Area of Concentration.
+Students in this program will take classes in the mornings and work with their practicum agencies to complete their required internship hours over the course of their academic program.
 Please note that this is not an evening and weekend program, classes and internship will be scheduled during regular business hours.
 The additional cost of the 8 quarter MSW is $16,440 (approximately $65,760 in total), while the additional part-time cost with the PPS credential added is $24,660 (approximately $73,980 in total).
 These costs are based on CA residency and current published tuition information (subject to change).

 Sample Plan of Study for Part-Time MSW with Child and Family Well-Being area of concentration.